Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism for semiclassical gravity in stationary spacetimes and the first law

 \section{Hamiltonian formalism for semiclassical gravity in stationary spacetimes and the first law}

-The set-up is a semiclassical theory $(M,g,\psi,\rho)$ for (bosonic) matter fields $\psi$ that are quantized in a state $\rho$, in the background metric $g$ over the manifold $M$, which is treated classically.
-Spacetime is supposed stationary.
+The set-up is a semiclassical theory $(M,g,\psi,\rho)$ for (bosonic) matter fields $\psi$ that are quantised in a state $\rho$, in the spacetime $(M,g)$, which is treated classically.
+For the first law, the spacetime is supposed stationary.